 There are a few simple rules to follow to help guard against scams and street crime.
 If you’re visiting one of Morocco’s many glorious beaches, take steps to protect your valuables.

 It’s unwise to carry important documents such as your passport, valuables and excessive cash on you in Morocco.
 If you have to, try to wear a money belt underneath your clothes that make life difficult for would-be pickpockets.

 Terrorist groups are known to operate in Morocco, and it is possible that attacks may target tourist areas.
 This has led to an increased presence of security personnel in busy places as well as those with a greater population of tourists.

-If you are the victim of a crime, you will need to report this to the police and your travel insurer immediately.
+If you are the victim of a crime, you will need to report this to the police immediately.
 If you later wish to make a claim on your travel insurance against lost or stolen items, you will need a police report.